Option One

 The different jails in Las Vegas are as follows:

-What Is The Quickest Way To Get Out of Jail?
+What Is The Absolute Quickest Way To Get Out of Jail?

-Now that you know how to post bail in Las Vegas, the real question is, how do you do it fast?
+Now that you know how to post bail in Las Vegas, the real question is, how do you do it as fast as possible?

 Your bail bond agency will know the ins and outs of the bail process and will be able to direct you on where to go, what to do, what you can expect during your bail hearing, and more.